 And we don’t just mean metaphorically upon seeing your beautiful little one.
 In order to transport enough oxygen to both you and your baby, your blood volume increases by 30-50% during pregnancy!
 To accommodate this, your heart actually grows larger.This is why pregnant parents also tend to have higher heart rates than parents who are not pregnant.

-11. Increased levels of the hormone relaxin causes muscles and tendons to become more flexible/limber
+11. Increased levels of the hormone relaxin makes your muscles and tendons more flexible/limber

 12. The bumps on your areolas help your baby initiate breastfeeding/chestfeeding

 If you’ve ever looked closely at your chest or breasts, you’ll notice that your areolas have little bumps.
 Some people have more bumps concentrated around the edges, and some people have more bumps towards the area around the nipple.
 These bumps are called Montgomery’s Tubercles.
 If you lay your baby on your chest shortly after birth and leave them to their own devices, you’ll notice their heads will start to bob back and forth as they slowly bob and squirm towards the nipple.This is because Montgomery’s Tubercles release the same scent as amniotic fluid.
 Your baby, smelling the familiar scent of amniotic fluid that they associate with comfort and safety, bobs back and forth towards the scent.
 Ultimately, this draws them to the nipple even when they can’t open their eyes and helps start the initiation of breast/chestfeeding!

 13. After birth, your temperature regulates to match what your baby needs